 When Sedera Members have affordable and convenient access to Direct Primary Care, they may be more likely to seek preventive and immediate care for an acute condition.
 This may prevent progression into a more serious illness and reduce costly emergency care services.

 Our Members understand the power of Community and that we are here to support each other and to share each other’s medical burdens.
 By being proactive and committing to taking good care of their health, our Members also protect the financial health of the Sedera Community, leaving more resources to support their fellow Members.

-Sedera is an inclusive, nonprofit Medical Cost Sharing Community that offers a non-insurance approach for managing large and unexpected medical expenses through direct Member-to-Member sharing.
+Sedera is a nonprofit Medical Cost Sharing Community that offers a non-insurance approach for managing large and unexpected medical expenses through a membership-based community.
 Sedera Members belong to a Community of individuals who are active and engaged participants in their healthcare decision-making, dedicated to a healthy lifestyle, and united by shared values.

 SEDERA DOES NOT PROVIDE MEDICAL ADVICE.
 The information contained herein is for informational and/or educational purposes only and is not intended or implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.